themagicalmammal/howtolinux/README.md

  ## 7. Bonus
  #### Among US for Free (Without Steam)
- As we know that the only way we can get Among Us on linux is with Steam which is paid. <br />
+ As we know that the only way we can get Among Us on Linux is with Steam which is paid. <br />
- Well thats not it.
-We can run a Windows version which is free and for it we nee to install wine. <br /> <br />
+ Well, that's not it.
+We can run a Windows version which is free and for it, we need to install wine. <br /> <br />
  **Steps**
  1. Install Wine (Go to Others Section in this repo)
  2. Download [Among Us](http://www.mediafire.com/file/czz4ctxxcauy2t8/Among.Us.v2020.9.9s.zip/file)